CodheadClub/.github/profile/README.md

 Our members are made up of seasoned professionals, academics and engineers.
 Many with years of BCS membership and contributions to publications worldwide.

-If you wish to join our ranks and contribute, you are welcome to join our discord - https://discord.gg/DmHbB2PpVn.
+If you wish to join our ranks and contribute, you are welcome to join our [Discord](https://discord.gg/DmHbB2PpVn).
 Alternatively, join us on [Facebook](https://www.facebook.com/codheadclub) or [Linkedin](https://www.linkedin.com/company/codhead-club/) to keep up to date with our latest news.

 If you wish to submit a request for help, please email hello @ parentull .org